randym/axlsx/README.md

 [ebenoist](https://github.com/ebenoist) - For taking control of control characters and keeping what is between the lines, between the lines.

+[adammathys](https://github.com/adammathys) - Fgr getting our head in the air and our feet on the ground.
 #Copyright and License
 ----------